 This is the only why that really matters.
 If there is an economic benefit that will grow your company further, you should move forward.

 The issues you will face

-Chances are that you have no experience in localization, so you will either research it yourself, or you will allocate someone else to do the research for you, and then bring you the results so that you can make the best decision possible.
-You most likely also did not take localization into account when you were developing the product.
+Chances are that you have no experience in localization, so you will either research it yourself, or you will allocate someone else to do this research for you, and then bring you the results so that you can make the best decision possible.
+It’s also more than likely that you didn’t take localization into account when you were developing the product.

 Now you have a bunch of code in your repositories or your CMS (or even somewhere else) and you don’t even know how to export it so that you can localize it properly.
-The code itself is also written not taking into account that certain non-English languages have different plural forms, so translating a string such as Place <numeric placeholder> items into the cart suddenly becomes a problem when you translate it into Slavic languages (as you need more than one plural in this case).
+The writing of the code itself also fails to take into account the fact that certain non-English languages have different plural forms, so translating a string such as Place <numeric placeholder> items into the cart suddenly becomes a problem when you translate into Slavic languages (as you need more than one plural in this case).

 All of these are real issues you will face, but they are not the most important ones.
-Your most important task is defining what you actually want to achieve because it will then define the road you need to follow.
+Your most important task is defining what you actually want to achieve because this will then define the path that you need to follow.

 How to translate your SaaS platform?

 Let’s imagine that you want to localize your SaaS product from English into Spanish.